kumuluz/kumuluzee-metrics/README.md

 - Counter: measures an integer, which can increase and decrease
 - Histogram: measures the distribution of values in a stream of data
 - Meter: measures the rate at which a set of events occur
-- Timer: measures a histogram of the duration of a type of event and a meter of the rate of its occurance
+- Timer: measures a histogram of the duration of a type of event and a meter of the rate of its occurrence

 ### Gauge